 Elective Courses

-For the remaining courses students must take 18 credit hours of approved graduate level elective courses.
+For the remaining courses students must take 12 credit hours of approved graduate level elective courses.
 Please note that not all electives are available each year.
 Courses required for each area of specialization are listed below:

 Finance

-Four courses from:
+Four cours es from:

+000 - 0- T1

 009.707 Theory of Financial Management 3

+009.708 International Finance 3

 009.715 Investment Policy 3

 009.722 Advanced Seminar in Finance 3

 009.723 Seminar in Financial Intermediaries and Capital Markets 3

 009.726 Selected Topics in Finance 3

-plus 6 hours of approved 700-level MBA coursework

-Health Administration
+Health Adn ninistration

-Four courses from:
+Four course es from:

 093.713 Methods in Health Services Research and Evaluation 3

-,

 093.729 Economic Evaluation of Health Care 3

 093.730 Health Policy and Planning 3

 093.731 Epidemiology of Health Care 3

 093.732 Organization and Financing of the Canadian 3

 Health Care System

 093.751 Current Topics in Community Health 3

 093.752 Principles of Epidemiology 1 3

+098.701 NOTES:

-098.701 Industry Project 3
+Industry Project

-plus 6 hours of approved 700-level MBA coursework

-NOTES:

-Health Administration courses are scheduled by the Department of Community Health Sciences and may not fit within the normal MBA elective schedule. ^{} Eligible for exemption.
+Health Administration courses are scheduled by the Department of Community Health Sciences and may not fit within the normal MBA elective schedule.

+3

-^{ 027.701} Business Policy Seminar constitutes the comprehensive examination.
+$^{\,027.701}$ Business Policy Seminar constitutes the comprehensive examination.
 The course must be completed at the University of Manitoba in the final year of a student's program.

 ^{} Required for Health Administration Specialization

 ^{} Can be used as a 3 credit hour elective course for field placements in health care organizations upon approval of the MBA Program Committee.
-Placements and supervision of the placements will be the responsibility of the Department of Community Health Sciences.
+Placements and supervision of the placements will be the responsibility of the Department of Community Health Sciences

 Marketing

-118.708 Selected Topics in Marketing
+118 708 Salacted Topics in Marketing

+110.700 Selected Topics III Warketing ,

-118.720 Decisions and Concepts in Marketing
+118.720 Decisions and Concepts in Marketing 3

-118.721 Marketing and Competitive Behaviour
+118.721 Marketing and Competitive Behaviour 3

-118.722 Seminar in Marketing
+118.722 Seminar in Marketing 3

-118.723 Seminar in Consumer Behaviour
+118.723 Seminar in Consumer Behaviour 3

-118.730 International Marketing
+118.730 International Marketing 3

 Business Administration

-Four courses from:
+FOUR (courses trom: